Calculate what you can charge for social media services

 As your client needs grow and you start to look to increase efficiency within your agency, you’ll need to come up with several ways to reduce the time spent doing client work.
 Not only that, but to keep your staff happy and reduce burnout, you don’t want your employees doing boring tasks like scheduling and reporting!
 By automating some of these tasks you can boost efficiency and maximize bottom line profits.

-Now that you know how to get started, why not shape your social media marketing agency into an efficient time-saving machine?
-Get started by signing up for Sked’s 7-day trial.
-Our all-in-one social media scheduler allows you to automatically post images, carousels, Instagram Stories, videos, and more.
+Our all-in-one social media scheduler allows you to automatically post Instagram content.
+That includes images, carousels, Reels, Stories, and more.
 But it doesn’t just work with Instagram.
-It also works with LinkedIn, Twitter, your Facebook page, and plenty of other social channels!
+It also works with LinkedIn, TikTok, Facebook and plenty of other social channels!
 Our smart scheduler enables you to save hours every week and turn your social media marketing strategy from ad-hoc to amazing.

 But not only that – Sked Social also has powerful advanced reporting functionality which can help you prove the effectiveness of your social media marketing strategies, which can, in turn, help you command a higher rate for your work – what could be better?